Documentation Guidelines

 Headings

-While reST allows use of both and overline and matching underline to indicate a heading, we only use an underline indicator for headings.
+While reST allows use of both an overline and matching underline to indicate a heading, we only use an underline indicator for headings.

-The heading underline must be at least as long as the title it’s under.
+The heading underline must be the same length as the heading text.

 For example: